mabel-dev/opteryx/docs/Client Connectivity/02 REST.md

 # REST API

 !!! warning
-    This is not currently not available
+    REST API functionality is not available in any release versions.

 ## Submit a Query (asynchronous)